ok-jana/breast-cancer-detection/README.md

-# Breast Cancer Detection Using Deep Learning: Research Paper Key Points
+# Breast Cancer Detection Using Deep Learning (Project - I)

 ## Abstract
 This study presents a deep learning-based approach for classifying breast tumors as malignant or benign using the Breast Cancer Wisconsin Diagnostic Dataset.
 A neural network model was developed and trained, achieving high accuracy in tumor classification, demonstrating the potential of deep learning in medical diagnostics.